New Parents Induction

 On Monday The Dance Movement run a club in the School Hall from 8am.
-On Tuesdays and Thursdays Sporty Kidz run a ‘Wake Up Club’ from 8am to 8.40am in the school hall.
-On Wednesday mornings 'Frenchtastic' run a French language club.
+On Tuesdays Chelsea Football come in to do multisports with the children.
+On Wednesday and Friday mornings 'Frenchtastic' run a French language club in our library.
+Finally on Thursdays, Tatty Bumpkins are in to teach the children yoga.
 All these activities start at 8am.
 Forms to sign up are sent home each term.
 There is a charge for these activities.

 After School Care

 On Mondays to Fridays After School Care is available at Edgeborough School's Hawkes Club (in Frensham).
 Parents should register with Edgeborough directly.
 Edgeborough send a mini bus with driver and chaperone at the end of our school day and take them back to Hawkes Club.
 Children can stay until 5.50pm.
 Whilst there they play inside and outside and are given snacks and drinks.
 Click registration form for further details.

 The main events of the school year are…